 - Then drop regular, customized updates.
 Having gained insight into each guest from your registration forms, you can now guide them toward speakers or sessions you think will be of particular interest.

 - Throughout your digital event – just as with your live events – conduct contests and offer giveaways.
 Fully leverage those mobile app capabilities – the live polling, the surveys.
 Encourage your guests to share photos on your event’s social wall.

 - And after the event, stay in touch – maintain the momentum – via email or direct messaging.
 Issue calls to action.
 Encourage feedback; introduce topics for further discussion.
 Gather insights that will allow your sales and marketing teams to follow up with relevant and timely content.

 - Lastly, and perhaps most importantly, learn from each event and revise accordingly.

 A word on technology: Whatever technology you use, it should be seamlessly integrated with your other sales and marketing technologies (marketing automation, CRM, etc).
 This will allow you to sync attendee data (sessions viewed, content downloaded, poll responses) in real time, and power informed and personalized follow-up from your sales and marketing teams.

 A Unified Experience

 A digital or virtual event is the ideal opportunity for staying in touch with colleagues, prospects and customers in times when meeting in-person isn’t an option.
-To advance your potential return, Certain is now partnering with marketing technology leader ON24 to offer customers a unified, branded and scalable attendee experience throughout your event planning, registration and execution cycle.
+To advance your potential return, Certain is now partnering with marketing technology leaders including Zoom and ON24 to offer customers a unified, branded and scalable attendee experience throughout your event planning, registration and execution cycle.

 This solution allows event marketers and planners to better capture insights and buying signals from digital attendees and share them across the enterprise technology stack to drive revenue and customer success.
 Explore what this can mean in advancing your engagement.